14th International Architecture Biennale Exhibition: “Office US”

 01/01/1985

-Construction Innovation, Mock-up, Design ProcessPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, U.S.A.Source:DigitalCharacteristics:ColorFull-size mock-up, on paper draped over the actual column, for double checking colors and dimensions.
-It was exhibited at the 14th International Architecture Biennale Exhibition: “Office US”.
+Construction Innovation, Mock-up, Design ProcessPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, U.S.A.Source:DigitalCharacteristics:ColorDigitizedFull-size mock-up on paper draped over the actual column, for double checking colors and dimensions and making final decisions.
+It was exhibited at the 14th International Architecture Biennale Exhibition: “Office US” in 2014.

 -